 How we are monitoring our release herd’s wellbeing – 24/7!

-The release herd has adapted wonderfully to life in the wild – but just because they aren’t at Reteti anymore doesn’t mean we’re
+The release herd has adapted wonderfully to life in the wild – but just because they aren’t at Reteti anymore doesn’t mean we’re not keeping a close eye on their wellbeing.
+In fact, they’re never out of our sight!

 While keeping a respectful distance and celebrating their freedom to get on with life in the wilderness, we’ve developed a multipronged strategy to monitor their welfare and health, and make sure that they’re always safe and sound.